Scan profiles

 Advanced Method

-First, it runs the basic method and then runs the advanced method
+The scan will first run the basic method and then run the advanced method

 • Big Payload List (increase in total scan duration)